stevenayers/netkat/README.md

 End-to-end Scenarios
 ```
 local -> pod_name:port
-local -> hostname:port
+local -> fqdn:port
 local -> http(s)://url/path
 local -> http(s)://url:port/path
 ```

 Checks
 ```
 - CheckKubernetesRouteFromHost
+  Takes the host:port info and matches it to ingress, or/then service, then pod.
 - CheckKubernetesRouteFromPod (Not yet implemented)
+  Takes pod:port and maps backwards to a hostname, then checks the host configuration.
- - CheckKubernetesInternalRouteToPod (Not yet implemented)
+- CheckKubernetesRouteFromInternalHost (Not yet implemented)
+  Takes the host:port info and matches it to ingress, or/then service, then pod, but for intra-cluster situations.
 - CheckKubernetesRoutePodToPod (Not yet implemented)
+  Takes pod:port and maps to pod:port
 - CheckStatusPod (Not yet implemented)
+  Checks pod status is running
 - CheckStatusIngressController (Not yet implemented)
+  Checks nginx-ingress is healthy.
 - CheckStatusKubeDns (Not yet implemented)
+  Checks kube-dns is health
 - CheckListeningPod (Not yet implemented)
+  Portforwards directly to pod and checks connection
 - CheckListeningService (Not yet implemented)
+  Portforwards to service and checks connection
 - CheckSourceRangesIngress (Not yet implemented)
+  Checks any source range annotations on ingress against originating IP
 - CheckSourceRangesService (Not yet implemented)
+  Checks any source range annotations on service against originating IP
 - CheckInboundRulesLBGCP (Not yet implemented)
+  Checks originating IP against inbound rules for Load Balancer
 - CheckInboundRulesLBAzure (Not yet implemented)
+  Checks originating IP against inbound rules for Load Balancer
 - CheckInboundRulesLBAWS (Not yet implemented)
+  Checks originating IP against inbound rules for Load Balancer
 - CheckDnsOwnershipGCP (Not yet implemented)
 - CheckDnsOWnershipAzure (Not yet implemented)
 - CheckDnsOwnershipAWS (Not yet implemented)
 - CheckDnsInternalPodToPod (Not yet implemented)
 ```